Cluster categories for marked surfaces: punctured case: Homological interpretation of marked surfaces

-\begin{remark} Using the description of AR-sequences in \cite[\S~5.4]{G} and their relation with AR-triangles in \cite[Proposition~4.7]{KZ}, we can describe the AR-triangles starting at the objects corresponding to a tagged curves $(\gamma,\kappa)$ that are not connecting two punctures.
-In the case when the tagged curve do connect two punctures, the middle term of the AR-triangle starting at the corresponding object is not a string object (and hence we do not have a description).
+\begin{remark} Using the description of AR-sequences in \cite[Section~5.4]{G} and their relation with AR-triangles in \cite[Proposition~4.7]{KZ}, we can describe the AR-triangle ending at $X^\T_{(\gamma,\kappa)}$ where $(\gamma,\kappa)$ is a tagged curve in $\TC$ that does not connect two punctures.
+In the case when $(\gamma,\kappa)$ does connect two punctures, the middle term of the AR-triangle is not a string object (and hence we do not have a description).

-In the following, let $\bar{\delta}$ be the completion of $\delta$ (cf. Figure~\ref{fig:completion}) and let $X=X^\T$.
-In the case that $\delta$ connects a marked point and a puncture, let
+In the following, let $\bar{\delta}$ be the completion of a curve $\delta$ which connects a marked point in $\M$ and a puncture in $\P$ (see the top picture of Figure~\ref{fig:completion} for the induced orientation).
+Let $X=X^\T$ and